Lichtjaeger/passport.socketio/README.md

 }
 ```

-### `fail` [function] **optional**:
+### `fail(err, ksp)` [function] **optional**:
-Callback which will be called when something goes wrong or the user couldn't be authorized.
+Called when something goes wrong or the user couldn't be authorized.

+Takes two parameters:

-It takes two parameter - `err)` which contains the error, and has a `err.critical` property which if `true` means something went wrong, and if `fale` it just means that user is not authorized. `ksp` contains the same info as described above.
-In case of critical error you can tell by how much info was gathered inside `ksp` (cookie? sid? session?) before it failed.
+  * `err` contains the error, and has an `err.critical` property which if `true` means that something went wrong, but if `false` it just means that user couldn't be authorized.

+  * `ksp` contains the same info as described above in the `success` function.
+In case of a critical error you can tell by how much info was gathered inside `ksp` where exactly did it fail.

-You can throw an error (or return a promise that might fail) here to reject the connection.
-Or you can return normally and the connection won't be rejected, but there might not be a `.user` property on the socket. (which if you want you can just add another middleware to take care of)
+You can throw an error here (or return a promise that might fail) to reject the connection (default behavior), or you can return normally and the connection won't be rejected, although there may not be a `.user` property on the socket. (you can add another middleware and attach one yourself)

-By default, it checks if error was critical and if so it throws an error.
+By default, if the error was critical the connection is rejected, otherwise not.

 ```javascript
 function onAuthorizeFail(err, ksp){
   if (err.critical)